pixelbrackets/patchbot/README.md

 ./vendor/bin/patchbot patch --patch-name=template --repository-url=ssh://git@git.example.com/repository.git
 ```

+**Custom options**

-Example command to create the feature branch based on the branch `development`
+To create the feature branch based on the branch `development`
-instead of the default main branch:
+instead of the default main branch use this command:
 ```bash
 ./vendor/bin/patchbot patch --source-branch=development --patch-name=template --repository-url=https://git.example.com/repository
 ```

-Example command to use the custom name `feature-1337-add-license-file` for
+Patchbot will use a random name for the feature branch.
+To use a custom name
-the feature branch instead of a random name:
+like `feature-1337-add-license-file` for the feature branch instead run:
 ```bash
 ./vendor/bin/patchbot patch --branch-name=feature-1337-add-license-file --patch-name=template --repository-url=https://git.example.com/repository
 ```